nia-source/code-differently-25-q1-Nia/syllabus/README.md

 * Docker (https://www.docker.com/)
 * Github CLI (https://cli.github.com/)

+To experiment with different kinds of programming languages, you can also git clone the [Language Workbench](https://github.com/code-differently/language-workbench) to your computer and open it in VS Code.
+It is a useful tool for practicing concepts learned throughout the course.

 ## Activities

 Regular course work and homework assignments will be provided throughout lessons.
 Though varied, the assignments will generally consist of: